Top-Rated Primitive Reflex Integration and Rhythmic Movement CEU Courses

 you can see.

-Training for Parents and Professionals
+Online Training for Parents and Professionals

-The Brain and Sensory Foundations program gives exceptional training in neurodevelopmental and integrative movements.
+The online Brain and Sensory Foundations program gives exceptional training in neurodevelopmental and integrative movements.
 Neurodevelopmental movements are derived from what babies do in the womb and infancy.
 They are largely responsible for the tremendous rate of brain growth we see in infants and toddlers.
 No matter what our age, these movements help mature the brain, body, and sensory systems so we can function more optimally.

 Neurodevelopmental movements are calming and excellent for sensory integration.
 These innate movements are hardwired to develop vision, hearing, balance, core strength, postural control, muscle tone, interoception, and proprioception.
 Our physical, emotional, social, and learning abilities depend on these foundational movements of infancy to develop properly.